 There are a few different tire types for ATV/UTV's – all-terrain tires, mud tires, racing tires, and sand tires.
 While there are crossover performance qualities between some of the tires, you will find you get the best performance out of your ATV and its tires by using the tires for their intended purpose.

-In some cases, use outside of their intended environment can be damaging to the tires.
-This is true of sand tires, which not only provide little traction outside of sand, but also tend to sustain serious damage in harder surfaces.
-For the safest, most ideal performance, you should choose your ATV/UTV tires based on the types of surfaces you drive on most often.
+In some cases, usage outside of their intended environment can be damaging to the tires.
+This is truer for sand tires, which not only provide little traction outside of sand, but are not accustomed to harder surfaces and will contract more damage.
+For the safest and most ideal performance, you should choose your ATV/UTV tires based on the types of surfaces you drive on most often.

 ATV/UTV All-Terrain Tires

 All-terrain tires are designed to perform in a variety of terrains.
-They perform well on soft-packed trails, in water, and light mud.
-Their tread patterns can vary quite a bit, but they are usually fairly aggressive.
+They perform well on soft-packed trails, in water and light mud.
+Their tread patterns can vary quite a bit, but they are fairly aggressive looking.
 They are not as aggressive as mud tires, and their tread depth is shallower than that of a mud tire.
 All-terrain ATV/UTV tires are good in a variety of mild to moderate terrains.